ofluffydev/physics/docs/classical-mechanics/kinematics/two-dimensional-motion.md

 3. An airplane flies with a velocity of 200 m/s east and climbs at an angle of 10° above the horizontal.
 What are the horizontal and vertical components of its velocity?

-(Solutions to these problems can be worked out using the principles and equations discussed in this lesson.)